lalajani68/ChatGPT-Data-Export-Viewer/README.md

 - Modern web browser (Chrome, Firefox, Edge, Safari)
 - ChatGPT conversation export (ZIP file)

-### Step-by-Step Guide
+### 🔴 CRITICAL STEPS BEFORE USING THIS TOOL

-1. **Export Your Data from ChatGPT**
+#### 1. Export Your Data from ChatGPT
 - Go to ChatGPT Settings > Data controls > Export
 - Wait for the email with your download link

-2. **Prepare Your Export File (Critical Step)**
+#### 2. Prepare Your Export File (ESSENTIAL STEP)
 - Download the ZIP file from the email
 - Extract the ZIP to a folder (ignore extraction errors)
 - Recompress the contents into a new ZIP file
 - Rename it simply (e.g., `my-chats.zip`)

-3. **View Your Conversations**
+#### 3. View Your Conversations
-   - Open `index.html` in your browser
+- **Option A (Local)**: Open `index.html` in your browser
+- **Option B (Online)**: Visit [https://lalajani68.github.io/ChatGPT-Data-Export-Viewer/](https://lalajani68.github.io/ChatGPT-Data-Export-Viewer/)
 - Drag your prepared ZIP file onto the upload area
 - Browse conversations using the sidebar
 - Search and filter your chat history

 ## 🔧 Installation